jt765487/datamover/installer/USER_GUIDE.md

 scanner_check_seconds = 15.0

 # How long (in seconds) to wait for a file to be considered "lost" and moved to the worker directory.
-# This should be two cycles longer than the pcap file generation rate + 1 second.
+# This should be long enough to let the hash be generated too fast and it will be marked lost while it is still being worked on.
-lost_timeout_seconds = 46.0
+lost_timeout_seconds = 301.0

 # How long (in seconds) to wait for a file to be considered "broken" (e.g., if it is still being written to).
-# This should be greater than the pcap file generation rate - three cycles + 1 second.
+# This should be greater than the pcap file generation rate - at least one cycle longer than lost_timeout_seconds.
-stuck_active_file_timeout_seconds = 61.0
+stuck_active_file_timeout_seconds = 361.0

 [Tailer]
 # How often (in seconds) to check the exit - leave at the default of 0.5 seconds.